iamstace/DublinBikes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

- This Python script automates the process of fetching real-time GeoJSON data for Dublin Bikes, publishing it as a Feature Layer on ArcGIS Online (AGOL), and integrating it into an interactive map for visualization.
+ This Python script automates the process of fetching real-time GeoJSON data for Dublin Bikes, publishing it as a Feature Layer on ArcGIS Online (AGOL), and integrating it into an interactive map for visualisation.
 The script streamlines the entire workflow, from retrieving live bike location data to creating a dynamic map that showcases current bike availability across Dublin.
-This tool is ideal for monitoring Dublin's bike-sharing system and visualizing key data points on AGOL with ease.
+This tool is ideal for monitoring Dublin's bike-sharing system and visualising key data points on AGOL with ease.

 The markdown file with run through your environment setup, allowing you to pull and run/update the code as needed.